 And just to clarify, you don’t need to adopt a ketogenic diet for the rest of your life to achieve the benefits of ketosis even occasionally.
 It may seem too good to be true at first, but keep reading to discover what the science has to say about being in nutritional ketosis for your mental and physical health.

-Ketosis Supports Healthy Weight Loss
+Ketosis Supports Healthy Weight Loss:

 Weight loss tends to be at the top of most people’s minds when they’re looking to start a new diet.
-And if you’re like most people, you already know that the low-fat diet your doctor has been recommending for years only resulted in growing your spare tire, rather than deflating it.
+And if you’re like most people, you already know that the low-fat diet your doctor has been recommending for years only resulted in growing your spare tire, rather than deflate it.

-But is the ketogenic diet the key to solving your weight loss woes?
+But is the ketogenic diet the key to solving your weight-loss woes?
 Although it may seem counterintuitive, eating a diet high in fat can actually help you burn fat and shed excess weight!

 We wrote an article about the ketogenic diet and weight loss, which you can check out here.